 Aliens Speaking English: Played with from episode to episode.
 Most often it's played straight, such as when the group finds a civilization of intelligent gorillas who somehow speak perfect english despite living in an isolated valley with no access to the outside world.
 Often it's justified, as with the case of Kalamarus and the squid people, who learned to speak english from the labels on trash that was dumped in the ocean.
 On one memorable occasion it's actually inverted when we learn that Virgil can speak the Neanderthal language, even though he was born 20,000 years after that subspecies of human went extinct.

 Arbitrary Skepticism: In "The Mother Of All Adventures" Max's mom says early in the episode there's no such thing as voodoo and zombies.
 Even though in an earlier episode she recognizes Norman and Virgil, and even takes Virgil shopping with her since he'll help her recognize genuine antiques better, which says she has a pretty good inkling of what her son does.
 She didn't even bat an eye when they fell through a portal and were suddenly in the middle of the Serengeti.

 Big Bad: Skullmaster.
-One of the most competent and dangerous villains to ever appear in a kids' show.
-He has an impressive track record for killing heroes and succeeding in his plans to the point where the heroes only ever get mixed bag victories, their victories coming at a heavy price, while Skullmaster's cost him nothing.
+One of the most competent and dangerous villains to ever appear in a kids' show, or really any show for that matter.
+He has an impressive track record for killing heroes and succeeding in his plans to the point where the heroes only ever get mixed bag victories, their victories coming at a heavy price, while Skullmaster's generally cost him little or nothing.